 Hilde Bonesteel has a passion for people and creating environments that lovingly support people in being who they are.
-This is the core philosophy Hilde brings to the two senior living care centers she owns and operates in Northern Michigan; Pineview Cottage and Cottage of Davison.
+This is the core philosophy Hilde brings to her YA Board role as well as the two senior living care centers she owns and operates in Northern Michigan: Pineview Cottage and Cottage of Davison.
 The approach to care for Alzheimer's and dementia residents Hilde has applied to her care centers has been described as "radical: radical love, radical joy, and radical hope."